SimonKraatz-USDA/EzPAI/README.md

 [5] Macfarlane, C., Coote, M., White, D. A., & Adams, M. A. (2000).
 Photographic exposure affects indirect estimation of leaf area in plantations of Eucalyptus globulus Labill.
 Agricultural and Forest Meteorology, 100(2-3), 155-168.

+[6] Kraatz, S., Cosh, M., Kelly, V., Bourgeau-Chavez, L., Cook, C., Walker, V., Siqueira, P., Colliander, A. (2024).
+SMAPVEX19-22 Digital Cover Photography (DCP): a new dataset and processing tool, and new insights on sky bias and DCP capability. *In Review*.

-[6] Cook, C. L. , Bourgeau-Chavez, L., Miller, M. E., Vander Bilt, D., Kraatz, S., Cosh, M.H., Colliander, A. 2024.
+[7] Cook, C. L. , Bourgeau-Chavez, L., Miller, M. E., Vander Bilt, D., Kraatz, S., Cosh, M.H., Colliander, A. 2024.
 Comparison of In Situ and Remotely Sensed Leaf Area Index of Northeastern American Deciduous, Mixed, and Coniferous Forests for SMAPVEX19-22. *In Review*.